toddcf/code-snippets/google/google-adwords/adwords-fundamentals.md

 - Show customers what they're looking for "above the fold."
 - Make it quick and easy for customers to purchase whatever they saw in your ad.
 - Keep landing page load times as fast as possible.

+### Ad Extensions

+Examples:

+- Call buttons
+- Location information
+- Additional links
+- Additional text

+And more.

+Benefits:

+- The additional content gives your ad greater visibility and prominence on the search results page.
+- Often gives you more value for your advertising investment.
+  - Increases total number of clicks.
+(Average 10-15% increase for each type of extension implemented.)
+  - Gives users interactive ways of contacting you.
+- No cost to adding extensions.
+  - Clicks on your ad are charged as usual.
+(You're charged when someone calls you from your call extension, or downloads your app from your app extension.)

+There is no limit to the number of ad extensions you can add, but a maximum of four can show across an AdWords campaign at any given time.
+  - Exception: Clicks on review extensions and seller ratings are not charged at all.

+Specific Types of Extensions:

+- Sitelinks.
+These display 6-8 additional links to specific pages on your site.
+(Store Hours, Locations, etc.)
+- Callouts.
+Add additional text to your ad. ("Local flowers, Online ordering, Free delivery.")
+- Structured Snippets.
+Highlight specific aspects of your products or services.
+These show underneath your ad as additional headers and lists.
+(Example: "Destinations," and "Hawaii, Costa Rica, South Africa".)
+- Call Extensions.
+(Tap or click to call.)

+AdWords even appends other extensions to your ads automatically when it predicts they will improve your performance.

+In fact, none of your extensions display all the time.
+They are shown or hidden depending on AdWords' prediction of performance.

+Also, you need to hit a minimum Ad Rank for any of your extensions to display at all.
+(More on this later.)

+#### Deciding Which Ad Extensions to Use

+ Because AdWords selects which extensions to hide or display based on each individual Google search, it makes sense to make use of all the extensions relevant to your business goals.
+Here are recommendations based on your goals:

+- All Businesses
+  - Sitelink Extensions
+  - Callout Extensions
+  - Structured Snippets
+- Get customers to buy from your business locations.
+  - Location extensions.
+(Location, call button, and a link to your business details page (hours, photos, directions).)
+- Get customers to contact you.
+  - Call extensions
+  - Message extensions (text messaging).
+Can be added globally at the campaign level, or at ad group levels.
+- Get customers to convert on your website.
+  - Price Extensions.
+Allow customers to browse your products right in your ad, showing categories and prices.
+  - Promotion extensions.
+Show specific sales and promotions across your ads.
+(30% off roses, etc.)
+- Get people to download your app.
+  - App extensions

+## Campaign Types

+- Search Network campaign
+  - Appear near Google search results when people search for relevant keywords.
+Shows your ad to high-potential customers right when they're searching for related products or services.
+  - Drives traffic to your site.
+Can also be used in tandem with other campaign types.
+- Display Network campaign
+  - Ads appear throughout the Google Display Network, matching them to websites or mobile apps that contain content related to your business or to your customers' interests.
+  - You can set up targeting to help match your ads to the most relative sites based on topic, interested audiences, demographics, and more.
+  - Useful for raising awareness and targeting customers with specific interests before they even know to search for you specifically.
+  - Helps raise awareness, but is not the best for driving website visits.
+- Search Network campaign with Display opt-in:
+  - When you create a Search campaign, you have the option for "Display opt-in."
+This will cover both Search and Display networks seamlessly, and you only need to create Search ads.
+- Video campaign
+  - Can run ads on YouTube and other sites across the Google Display Network.
+  - Available formates include:
+    - TrueView in-stream ads
+    - TrueView video discover ads
+    - Bumper ads
+  - Helps raise awareness, but is not the best for driving website visits.
+- Shopping campaign
+  - May display your ads in Google Shopping, next to search results and next to text and responsive ads.
+  - May also display on YouTube and other Google Search partner sites.
+  - Useful for retailers who want to promote online and local inventory, boost traffic to their site or local store, and find better qualified leads.
+- Universal App campaign
+  - For promoting apps.
+  - Can display across Search, Display, and YouTube.
+  - Your ads and bids are automatically adjusted to get the most downloads for your app.
+  - You provide:
+    - Some text
+    - A starting bid and budget
+    - Languages and geographic locations for your ads.
+  - Google's system will test different combinations and show best-performing ads more often.

+## Campaign Goals

+After you've selected a campaign type, you can select goals based on actions you'd like your customers to take.
+(Make a purchase, call you, etc.)

+Once you choose these goals, AdWords recommends features and settings to help you.

+(Adding a goal will not affect the auction or serving.)

+## Campaign Settings

+Campaign type determine where your ads will show, but you can tailor it further with campaign settings.

+The settings you select apply to all ads in that campaign.

+The type of campaign you selected affects which settings are available to you.

+- Campaign Name
+  - Not visible to customers, but helps you find the campaign you're looking for within your account.
+- Campaign Type
+  - Tailors the setup to your goals.
+- Networks
+  - Choose which networks you want your ads to display in.
+(Google Search Network, Google Display network, Search Partner sites such as CNN, etc.)
+  - On Google Display Network, your ad is displayed on other sites that partner with Google to show ads.
+- Devices
+  - Campaigns target all types of mobile and desktop devices, but you can customize ads based on which device they're displaying on.
+- Locations and Languages
+  - Choose the language you serve your customers in.
+  - You can also target certain geographic locations.
+- Bidding and Budget
+  - Manually set your bids for clicks on ads.
+  - Or let AdWords do it for you.
+  - Depending on campaign type, you may also see additional bidding options.
+  - Bid Limit: The most you'll pay per click for ads in an ad group.
+  - Budget: The average amount per day you're comfortable spending on your campaign.
+(Can be adjusted at any time.)
+- Ad Extensions
+  - Covered earlier.
+Add location, links to your site, interactive contact options, etc.
+- Additional Settings (optional)
+  - Schedule: Set campaign start and end date.
+  - Ad Scheduling: Select specific days or hours to display your ads.
+  - Ad Delivery: By default, AdWords displays your ads when they're more likely to get clicks or conversions.
+But you can override this to show your ads more evenly throughout the day.
+  - Advanced Location Options
+  - Campaign URL Options